LazyAGI/LazyLLM/docs/en/Cookbook/multimodal_robot.md

 Regarding this line of code:

 - We first focus on `bind(_0, ppl.input)`, where `_0` is the first argument of the output from the previous step, which is an intent from the intent list. `ppl.input` is the user's input (corresponding to the red line in the design diagram).
 So this line of code sets two parameters for the `switch` control flow, the first being the intent and the second being the user's input.
+The usage introduction of bind can be found in detail at: [Parameter Binding](../Best Practice/flow.md#use-bind)

 - Then `judge_on_full_input=False`, which allows the input to be divided into two parts: the first part as the condition for judgment, and the remaining part as the input for the branch.
 Otherwise, if `True`, the entire input will be used as both the condition for judgment and the branch input.

 - Finally, we add the instantiated `switch` to `ppl`: `ppl.sw`.
+For more information, see: [Switch][lazyllm.flow.Switch].

 The rest of the code follows a similar pattern, setting conditions and corresponding routing branches.
 Taking the following code as an example: